x64dbg/docs/introduction/ConditionalTracing.md

 ## Notes

+You can start a conditional tracing by "Trace over until condition"/"Trace into until condition" commands in the [Debug menu](../gui/menus/Debug.rst).

 You should not use commands that can change the running state of the debuggee (such as `run`) inside the breakpoint command, because these commands are unstable when used here.
 You can use *break condition*, *command condition* or `$tracecondition` instead.

 ## See also